Limitations for Restore to Microsoft Azure

 Requirements and Limitations for Generation 2 VM Support

-Before enabling Generation 2 VM support, mind the following requirements and limitations:
+Before enabling Generation 2 VM support, consider the following requirements and limitations:

 - When you select VM sizes at the Specify VM Size step of the Restore to Azure wizard, make sure that the selected size is compatible with Generation 2 VMs.